Trans in the South: Meet Kids Finding Acceptance in the Bible Belt

 It’s only when transgender people bump up against outdated fears and opinions, or are grilled about how and where they use the bathroom, Goldstein explains, that they are forced to validate their existence time and time again.

-"It's so important that people can see Landon and go, 'Yeah he's good dude, whatever.
-Oh he's trans, okay," Goldstein says.
-"And you can say, you know, nothing to see here.
-It's not a big deal."
+“It’s so important that people can see Landon and go, ‘Yeah he’s a good dude, whatever.
+Oh he’s trans, OK,” Goldstein says.
+“And you can say, you know, nothing to see here.
+It’s not a big deal.”

 That’s what makes Landon such a good role model for his entire community, says Aaron, his dad, and for everyone else who might not have met a transgender person.